How do you create a community around your game? Well, it’s hard.

 - You’ll attract people who want to hear your story.
 Nothing forced!

-- They will share your stories, helping widen reach
+- They will share your stories, helping widen reach.

 - Reach will lead to new communities.
-Potentially journalists too
+Potentially journalists too.

 Step 6 – Run and take part in Game Jams

+Hundreds of Game Jams take place every year, bringing in dozens of game devs each time.
 But what makes them so special, and how can they help create a game community for your game?

 A Game Jam is a gathering of game developers to create games within a 24, 48 or 72-hour window.

-If you’re a developer that sources creative online, meeting artists or designers face-to-face is often a rarity!
+If you’re a developer that sources creative assets online, meeting artists or designers face-to-face is often a rarity!

-- Check out what popular games conferences/events are local to you using calendars such as this or this
+- Check out what popular games conferences/events are local to you using calendars such as this or this.

-- Spread the word via social and by submitting your event on any of the calendars we’ve already mentioned
+- Spread the word via social and by submitting your event on any of the calendars we’ve already mentioned.

 - Check game events aren’t running their own Jams.
-For example, Creative Assembly frequently run Game Jams at Rezzed, so your attendance figures are going to be extremely low if you’re going head-to-head with them
+For example, Creative Assembly frequently run Game Jams at Rezzed, so your attendance figures are going to be extremely low if you’re going head-to-head with them.

 Think of it like this:

-- You’ll get Twitch gaming folk checking out your event
+- You’ll get Twitch gaming folk checking out your event.

-We’re seeing how a single action can help build a wealth of new and unique communities based on reach, with the help of others.
+It looks like we’re starting to paint a familiar picture here.
+We’re seeing how a single action can help build a wealth of new and unique communities based on reach with the help of others.

 Step 7 – Speak to devs

-The best way is to use dedicated game developer forums.
+But how do you go about this, you ask?
+Well, the best way is to use dedicated game developer forums.

-If you want to hone in on your game dev audience even further, HTML 5, Amazon, Unity and Unreal each has their own forums.
-This ensures your questions are hyper relevant to your platform, engine, and player demographics.
+If you want to hone in on your game dev audience even further, HTML 5, Amazon, Unity and Unreal each have their own forums.
+This ensures your questions are hyper-relevant to your platform, engine and player demographics.

-Chances are that this is a lot to digest.
+The chances are that this is a lot to digest.

 Step 8 – Pretend you know what you’re talking about

-You might not know what that something is just yet, but as we’ve seen it’s pretty easy to talk about your game.
+You might not know what that something is just yet.
+But, as we’ve seen, it’s pretty easy to talk about your game.

 Look what we’re doing; we’re widening that net again.

-We’re not going to go into SEO and keyword research here, but if you’d like to start dabbling in the SEO waters you can check out this beginners guide.
+It’s also going to help improve your writing ability and help you, your game and your company rank better on Google.
+We’re not going to go into SEO and keyword research here, but if you’d like to start dabbling in the SEO waters, you can check out this beginners guide.